dwsmiling/getdata-003/README.md

-run_Analysis.R is an R script that creates a dataset using the raw data downloading from
+run_Analysis.R is an R script that creates a dataset using the raw data downloaded from

 archive: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip